SAP-samples/fsm-extension-sample/docs/Authentication.md

 Backend need to securly store client credentials to identify itself withn FSM as descibe in the [SAP FSM OAuth API documentation](https://docs.coresystems.net/api/oauth.html).

 Such credentials can be created by a SUPERUSER role at **Admin > Account > Clients**.
 It can also define APIs authorization to limit access with specific permissions.
+See [FSM Help portal - Generating Client ID & Secret](https://docs.coresystems.net/admin/generating-client-id.html) for more details how to.

 ```
 FSM_CLIENT_ID=<CLIENT_ID_PROVIDED_BY_ADMINISTRATOR>